Your Genesys Blog Subscription has been confirmed!

 Marco, who had 15 years of customer service experience prior to even joining Swisscard, felt that his supervisor, Dario Tibolla, would approve the idea.
 Especially since Swisscard encouraged customer service representatives to create new solutions to customer requests.

 Soon Marco was off to meet Liam with his new PIN.
 He grabbed his car keys and left his desk to race the clock to the helipad.
 Thirty minutes later Marco arrived at the helipad to hand deliver the PIN to his customer.

 “He (Liam) landed at the helipad, and he already had a big smile on his face.
 He introduced me to his pilot and his mother-in-law, and he was very excited to see me with the letter in my hand containing the PIN,” said Marco Rossi.
 “After a short conversation with him and his mother-in-law, we said goodbye — and he thanked me again for the outstanding service I had provided.”

 “Marco is not only a sensitive and motivating supervisor, but he’s also an important success factor for the entire company due to his many years of customer service experience and his inspiring nature,” said Dario Tibolla, Head of Customer Service at Swisscard.
 “His ability to mobilize all necessary parties to make the impossible possible, is extraordinary.
 His credo isn’t without reason: ‘Nothing is impossible as long as you are determined and assertive’.”

 Marco is a man of action.
 Such creative solutions are part of the Swisscard culture — and part of Marco’s DNA.
 Customer service representatives like Marco deliver extraordinary results each day.
-And that’s why he’s a Genesys CX Hero.
+And that’s why he’s a Genesys Hero.

 Subscribe to our free newsletter and get blog updates in your inbox.